Play movies with purpose and legal permission

-Maybe your church doesn’t use movie clips during sermons.
-However, do you use movies to connect with your congregation during Sunday school or host movie nights?
+Or perhaps your church doesn’t use movie clips during sermons, but instead uses movies to connect with your congregation during Sunday school or host movie nights.

 Helping churches to stay on the right side of the law is Christian Video Licensing International (CVLI), an independent agency that sells annual licenses to churches and religious schools that show video material.